TENET-RCCPII/rccpii-2018/pages/enablers.md

 ---
 layout: page
-title: "Research Enablers"
+title: "Enablers' Workshops"
 teaser: "Throughout history academic institutions has been divided into cohorts consisting of either <em>academics</em> or <em>support staff</em>.
-We prefer to call support staff <em>enablers</em> and to help them become part of the research or teaching and learning team."
+Due to the changing landscapes the siloed approach is no longer effective and <em>enablers</em> need tobecome part of the research or teaching and learning teams.
+It is also critical that silos are broken down between support departments to minimise duplication and competition and optimise efficiency."
 permalink: "/workshops/enablers/"
 header:
     image_fullwidth: "whitebackground.png"
 ---

-## What is a research enabler?
+## What is an enabler?

-Research enablers are those people who might not be employed in an academic position within a tertiary education and research institution, but still play a major role in making research happen.
-Research enablers can include staff in:
+Enablers in this context are those people who might not be employed in an academic position within a tertiary education and research institution, but still play a major role in making the core business of an academic institution happen.
+Enablers can include staff in:

 - IT
 - libraries
 - research support office
+- teaching and learning technology groups
 - admissions
 - electronic services
 - archives